-When Emmanuel Parish consisted of a handful of faithful settlers on the American frontier, the congregation was supported by other congregations in Frederick, MD and later Romney, VA (now WVA).
-When Emmanuel was formally recognized as a Parish by the Diocese of Maryland in 1803, its parochial bounds included all of what is now Allegany and Garrett Counties – several hundred square miles.
+When Emmanuel Parish consisted of a handful of faithful congregants on the edge of white colonization, the congregation was supported by other parishes in Frederick, Maryland and later Romney, Virginia (now West Virginia).
+When Emmanuel was formally recognized as a parish by the Diocese of Maryland in 1803, its parochial bounds included all of what is now Allegany and Garrett counties.

 Out of all this territory, this congregation developed a number of other churches.

-The first Rector served little congregations at Flintstone, Old Town and Cresaptown, MD.
+The first rector served smaller congregations at Flintstone, Oldtown, and Cresaptown.
 Gradually, those groups disappeared, as did Emmanuel’s missionary congregations at Pinto, Eckhart and Little Orleans.
-However, St. Peter’s in Lonaconing, St. George’s in Mt.
-Savage, St. John’s in Frostburg, St. James’ in Westernport, St. Matthews in Oakland are still vital congregations in the Episcopal Church.
-Emmanuel’s efforts did not stop at the official Parish borders either.
+However, St. Peter’s in Lonaconing, St. George’s in Mount Savage, St. John’s in Frostburg, St. James’ in Westernport, and St. Matthew’s in Oakland are still vital congregations in the Episcopal Church.
+Emmanuel’s efforts did not stop at the official parish borders either.
 In Washington County, St. Thomas’ in Hancock and St. Andrew’s in Clear Spring were both started through Emmanuel’s ministry.
-In West Virginia, there are “daughter” Emmanuel Churches in Keyser and Moorefield.
+In West Virginia, there are “daughter” Emmanuel churches in Keyser and Moorefield.

-The Church of the Holy Cross was founded as an industrial mission to serve the immigrant population of South Cumberland in the 1890’s.
+The Church of the Holy Cross was founded as an industrial mission to serve the immigrant population of South Cumberland in the 1890s.
 By about 1910, it had formally separated from Emmanuel.
+Holy Cross-St. Philip’s closed in 2014.